vanviegen/edinburgh/README.md

 #### isValid (method)

-Check if this model instance is valid
+Check if this model instance is valid.

 **Signature:** `() => boolean`

-**Returns:** true if all validations pass
+**Returns:** true if all validations pass.

 **Examples:**